standardrb/standard/README.md

 So long as your code is checked into source control, there's no mortal harm in running with unsafe fixes enabled.
-If the changes look good to you and your tests pass, then it's probably less error prone than manually editing everything by hand.
+If the changes look good to you and your tests pass, then it's probably no more error prone than manually editing every change by hand.

 ## Integrating Standard into your workflow